 Native American Seed Sanctuary

 One of the most exciting projects to root at the Farm Hub is the Native American Seed Sanctuary.
-On our northernmost plot of farmland bordering the Esopus Creek and the NYS Thruway* near Kingston, we are growing Native American varieties of corn, beans, squash, and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
+We are growing Native American varieties of corn, beans, squash, and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
 Once harvested, the seeds and the food they grow will be repatriated to their home communities to keep these varieties and their stories alive.

 A True Collaboration

 There is no doubt that logistical support and seed saving know-how are key to the success of the crop.
 But what truly lends meaning and integrity to the project is the participation of members of the Mohawk tribal community.
 Only with their advisement can we ensure that the sacred nature of these seeds is fully acknowledged and that the plants and seeds are cared for with the utmost respect for their Native American origins.

 * Click here for information about the Pilgrim Pipeline and its potential impacts to agricultural lands.
 As proposed, the pipeline would cross the Esopus Creek at our Seed Sanctuary, continuing into our farm field and alongside the NYS Thruway.

 Click here to view more photos in our gallery.

-Top of page – banner photo: Members of the St. Regis Mohawk/Akwesasne Tribe together with Farm Hub crew members.
+Top of page – banner photo: Members of the Akwesasne community and St. Regis Mohawk tribe together with Farm Hub crew members.